35mm Mist is a series of photographs taken on black and white film during 2014/15 during the finals years of my college education before university.

 Exactly what is says in the title… every photograph I class as a document of something historic or present with meaning that doesn’t fit into any other category.

 The photos were taken using a Mamiya RZ67 on 120mm Black and White film.
-Prints were made from the final negative roll which are due to be shown at the end of year show from June 1st, 2018 at the University of Derby, this will run for two weeks.
+Prints were displayed at the end of year degree show on June 1st, 2018 at the University of Derby for two weeks.

 The Lost Smile